How to Calculate Bale Density

 Why Does Bale Density Matter?

-In this guide, we’ll break down how to calculate bale density so you can determine whether your bales meet the necessary specifications for a safe and durable structure.
+In this guide, we’ll break down how to calculate bale minimum dry density so you can determine whether your bales meet the necessary specifications for a safe and durable structure.

 Understanding Bale Density Requirements

-Straw bale density is determined by the size and weight of the bale.
+Straw bale density is determined by the size, weight and moisture content of the bale.
 The density you need depends on:

 • Structural Strength: Higher density means better compression resistance and stability.